 Many manufacturers have developed such systems to monitor their equipment.
 Not only does it help the owner to understand how the system is working, but it also helps the installer to see how well their installations are going.
 It also lets manufacturers keep an eye on how their equipment is being used.

-Mitsubishi have developed a system called MELCloud.
-If you have a Mitsubishi Ecodan, then you can probably fit this monitor.
+Mitsubishi have developed a system called Melcloud If you have a Mitsubishi Ecodan, then you can probably fit this monitor.
 It sends basic operational information to both a website and a smart phone.

-I have been working with OpenEnergyMonitor.org who have developed some very universal monitoring systems that are Open Source.
+I have been working with OpenEnergyMonitor.org who have developed some very universal monitoring systems that are a Open Source.
 They also have an on-line shop where various monitor products can be bought.
 There is quite a learning-curve here so don’t underestimate the learning time that might be required to get a system up and running.
 However, it is very adaptable and can be used as a very comprehensive diagnosis tool.
 On the other hand it can be used in its simplest form to measure real-time input power and various temperatures.

 Things to measure

 In its simplest form, a simple power measuring device that displays the power consumption of your heat pump can be very useful.
 If you know how many units (kWhs) of electricity your system is using.
-This may help you puzzle out the best way to control your system. (most use a CT clamp around a single cable, and often measure current [amps].
+This may help you puzzle out the best way to control your system. (most use a CT clamp around a single cable, and often measure current a.
 This approximates to power inKwatts).

 Other systems can measure the pulses from a normal electric meter.
 This is gerenally more accurate since it is a true power (kW or kWh) reading.